JTB Consulting is South Africa's Leading Business Plan Company

 • Does the business suffer from cash flow problems?

-• Are the business’s profit margins and other financial indicators poor compared to those of competitors?
+• Are the business’s profit margins and other financial indicators poor compared to competitors?

 • Does the business have excessive debt?